srobo/volunteer-emails/SR2020/2019-11-11-november-update.md

 Hi all,

-Here’s a roundup of all the things we’re currently working on to make SR2020 awesome.
+Here’s a round-up of all the things we’re currently working on to make SR2020 awesome.
 As ever, if you’d like to get involved please join us in our [Slack][slack] ([signup form][slack-signup]).